Stony Creek Leonbergers

 Click on the picture for Health Test Results

-Dam: Stony Creek's Edalene of the Highlands (Edalene)
+Dam: Stony Creek's Beyla of the Woods (Beyla)

 Picture